uehaj/staticalizer/README.md

 Install
 -------

-Download source or binary distribution of staticalizer from (https://github.com/uehaj/staticalizer/downloads "here"), and extract it anywhre.
+Download source or binary distribution of staticalizer from [here](https://github.com/uehaj/staticalizer/downloads), and extract it anywhre.
 We call the directory 'STATICALIZER_HOME' (don't neccessary to set it as environment variable).

 And add 'STATICALIZER_HOME/bin' directory to your PATH environment variable.